wuher/groke/README.md

 dynamically and therefore also the names of the resources are chosen by the programmers providing the operations.

-Because of these conflicting aspects we feel that it is not justified to call the interface truly RESTful but something that is inspired by REST.
+Because of these conflicting aspects I feel that it is not justified to call the interface RESTful but something that is inspired by REST.